Cloud-Architekt/cloud-architekt.github.io/_posts/2020-01-27-detection-and-mitigation-consent-grant-attacks-azuread.md

 MCAS is the most powerful tool for review of risky OAuth apps and in combination with alerting and global investigation by Azure Sentinel a recommended option.

 ### Azure AD Workbook “App Consent Audit”
-Azure Monitor Workbooks visualizing log data which is stored in a Log Analytics workspace.
+Azure Monitor Workbooks is visualizing log data from a Log Analytics workspace.
 Several workbooks related to Azure AD analysis are part of the Azure AD Portal (built-in).

 You’ll find an “App Consent Audit” workbook to get more insights on consent permissions and a visual overview of your configuration: